ON THIS PAGE: You will learn about the different treatments doctors use for children with AML. Use the menu to see other pages.

 The goal of stem cell transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.
 The doctors use chemotherapy and/or radiation therapy to destroy the cancer cells before the transplant takes place.

 Not all children with AML need stem cell transplantation.
 Children with subtypes of AML that have lower risks of recurrence and therefore higher chances of cure can usually receive chemotherapy alone.
-For instance, children with Down syndrome and the subtype called APL with t(15;17) do not need stem cell transplantation unless the AML recurs.
-AML with certain genetic changes (for example, chromosome abnormalities known as inv 16 and t[8;21], or molecular changes known as NPM1 or CEBPα) is not treated with stem cell transplantation unless the leukemia has recurred.
+For instance, as explained above, children with Down syndrome and the subtype called APL with PML-RARA do not need stem cell transplantation unless the AML recurs.
+And, AML with certain genetic changes (for example, chromosome abnormalities known as inv 16 and t[8;21], or molecular changes known as NPM1 or CEBPα) is not treated with stem cell transplantation unless the leukemia has recurred.

 There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells:

 - Allogeneic (ALLO).
 ALLO transplantation is the type most often used for AML.
 An ALLO transplantation uses donated stem cells, from a related or unrelated donor.

 - Autologous (AUTO).
 AUTO transplantation uses the patient’s own stem cells.

 For children with a higher risk for AML recurrence, when a related donor is available, ALLO stem cell transplantation is the preferred treatment after a child has a first remission.
 For children with the highest risk of recurrence and the lowest chance of recovery, stem cell transplantation with either a related or unrelated donor is often used after the child has a first remission.